-We have chosen two hikes on Mt.
-Si that are beautiful, conveniently located, and good for every level of hiker!
+We have chosen Poo Poo Point in Issaquah that is beautiful, conveniently located, and good for every level of hiker!
 All information about the trails has been gathered from the Washington Trail Association.

 Follow a sign indicating a turn to drop a few feet then hike a gentle arc to the left.
 In about a hundred feet reach an old roadbed and turn sharply right, heading uphill.